 About the Role:

-As a Part-Time RCC, you will be at the forefront of Contessa’s new and highly innovative care model that allows patients who are clinically eligible the option to receive acute level care in the comfort of their own home in lieu of an inpatient setting.
+As a Recovery Care Coordinator, you will be at the forefront of Contessa’s new and highly innovative care model that allows patients who are clinically eligible the option to receive acute level care in the comfort of their own home in lieu of an inpatient setting.
 As a Recovery Care Coordinator Nurse, you will leverage Contessa’s proprietary workflow platform, advanced telehealth technology, and our interdisciplinary network of doctors, nurses, social workers, and ancillary providers to improve the health and well-being of our patients during what is often one of the most challenging times in the lives of our patients and their families.
 This role will cover Marshfield, Eau Claire, and Weston locations.
 You will work in partnership with Marshfield clinic.

 The Recovery Care Coordinator Nurse is the patient’s advocate and works directly with patients in the assigned market.
 You will work directly with the patient’s providers in the development of the patient’s personalized care plan and be the primary point of contact regarding the patient’s experience of receiving coordinated care in the home.